tmndang/referral-game/frontend/game/README.md

 This version of the app (that includes the "Point & Click" adventure game) will be pushed to a separate branch.
 The "main" branch (at https://github.com/tmndang/referral-game) will be modified to contain the Quiz-only version that does not have the themed Point & Click adventure game aspects.

-Quiz-only version will likely be integrated into training systems.
-Status of "Point & Click" adventure game remains undetermined as of this build.
-It may be hosted separately for private linking.
-The "Point & Click" game needs QA testing, comment cleanup, and better modularization of some code.
-The intern will determine the status and viability of the "Point & Click" game being hosted for private linking.
-In the meantime, the intern will focus on the "Quiz-only" version's integration and implementation, as well as the "Resume Parser" project.

 Summary:

 This is the README.md for the "Point & Click" game.
 By following the instructions in the project root's README.md (not the file you are currently reading), you can run the game.